E4Examples/importworkbenchbridge/README.md

 4. The imported element (and all its children) are added to the _targetId_ element (or its parent) from the main model.

 ### Example E3 RCP Apllication
-This example exports a part from an Application.e4xmi into the parent of _samplepart_ of the current model.
+This example imports a part _samplepart_ from an Application.e4xmi into the parent (_"second"_) of _com.remainsoftware.e3app.view_ of the current model.

      <extension
          point="com.remainsoftware.e4.model.importer.modelimport">